cshekharsharma/universum-client-go/README.md

-# UniversumDB
+# Go Client for UniversumDB

-A simple in-memory key-value pair database written in Go.
+A light weight go client for UniversumDB.